aasr-cdev/RunUO_vCE/README.md

 > formally known as *RunUO_v2.7*, this project was built upon the release of RunUO_v2.3r987, and has been modified by RunUO community developers; this is currently the most stable revision of the RunUO emulator.

 ## Which One To Use?
+> It depends on what type of Ultima Online™ Server you are trying to create: *RunUO_v1.x* compatibility extends to the following expansions: The Second Age, Renaissance, Third Dawn, Lord Blackthorn's Revenge, Age of Shadows, and the Samurai Empire.